-- $215,000 received prior to the settlement which was used to build a handicap-accessible home for a union ironworker who became paralyzed after a fall.
+- $215,000 received prior to the settlement, which was used to build a handicap-accessible home for a union ironworker who became paralyzed after a fall.
 The insurance carrier also provided transportation by purchasing a fully handicap-accessible van.

-- More than $200,000 award in the difficult case of a construction worker injured in a fall but denied Workers’ Compensation because his blood alcohol level was three times the legal limit at the time of the accident.
-Despite a vigorous defense, we presented compelling evidence including a medical expert which proved that the worker’s impairment was not sufficient to deny his claim.
+- More than a $200,000 award in the difficult case of a construction worker injured in a fall but denied Workers’ Compensation because his blood alcohol level was three times the legal limit at the time of the accident.
+Despite a vigorous defense, we presented compelling evidence, including a medical expert which proved that the worker’s impairment was not sufficient to deny his claim.

 - $195,000 received prior to settlement solely for the cost of a new handicap-accessible home for an ironworker who became wheelchair-bound after a fall at a construction site.
 In addition, a fully handicap-accessible van was obtained for the individual at the expense of the insurance company.

 - $190,000 received for a union electrician who sustained a tendon and nerve injury to his thumb.

 - $125,000 in penalties and fees on behalf of an ironworker who injured his lower back at work and whose employer improperly denied the claim.

 - $65,000 award.
 Expanded a $42,000 award, including penalties and attorneys’ fees, to $65,000 in the Circuit Court of Cook County after the insurance company unilaterally refused to pay the full $42,000 award it believed to be excessive, despite the fact it chose not to file an appeal.
 The Circuit Court was persuaded to apply the underpayment first to the penalty and attorneys’ fee award and then impose additional penalties and fees on the remainder, thus avoiding the common law prohibition of ‘penalties on penalties.’